 URL Prefix Property Verification Method

-WordPress bloggers like us don’t use FTP frequently.
-We might use an FTP client one time to install WordPress.
+WordPress users rarely use FTP.
+We might use it once to install WordPress.

 Step 1.
 Click ‘Add Property’.